leonormes/phonica-server/README.md

 Sequelize deals with the DB.

-Actually you don't need to run the migrations as I have a `db.sync()` method when the server starts that will make the tables from the models when you start the server.

-`npm run start:dev`

-Will create the tables

-then run
+Run

  `node seed.js`

-This should run a script to add stuff to the database.
-At the moment it just adds Graphemes.
+This should run a script to build the tables and then add all the data to the database.

 ## Test API